process-analytics/bonita-day-demo-2023/README.md

 The code should be linted with [xo](https://github.com/xojs/xo).
 To have support in your favorite IDE, see the [how-to used in IDE](https://github.com/xojs/xo#editor-plugins) documentation.

+To lint the code, run `npm run lint`.

 ## 📃 License